tytydraco/yessleep/out/The_house_on_the_corner.md

 This house on the corner, as far as anybody knew, was never inhabited.
-As far back as Esme could remember this house gave her the most eerie and unpleasant feeling something was inside waiting in the depths for its prey.
+As far back as Esme could remember this house gave everyone she knew the most eerie and unpleasant feeling something was inside waiting in the depths for its prey.

 There was rumors and legends about the house and its previous owners but even Esme's grandparents could never recall anyone ever living there.
 There was different contradicting accounts on the houses' occupants from criminals to witches, cults and escaped mental patients; all insane dramatic tales of murder, evil, terror and mystery.